tetsuo/tetsuo.github.io/articles/binproto.md

 ---
-title: Length-prefix message framing in Go
+title: Build custom binary protocols in Go with multiplexing support
 cover_title: binproto
-description: Building a robust low-latency binary protocol implementation in Go
+description: Build custom binary protocols in Go with multiplexing support
 tags: go,net
 published: 2023-01-07T21:25:00
-updated: 2023-05-29T14:25:00
+updated: 2024-08-10T00:00:00
 ---

-> [**binproto**](https://github.com/onur1/binproto) implements low-level support for binary-based two-way communication protocols.
-You can use it to create your own low-latency binary protocols for things like game networking or file transfer.
+> [**binproto**](https://github.com/onur1/binproto) provides generic support for binary communication protocols.
+Ideal for applications like game networking or file transfer, it enables low-latency data exchange.

-The Transmission Control Protocol (TCP) provides reliable delivery of a **stream** of bytes between two hosts.
-But it's the responsibility of the application level protocols to parse incoming data (either in text or bytes) into an application-specific _message_.
+The Transmission Control Protocol (TCP) ensures reliable delivery of byte streams between devices.
+However, application-level protocols are responsible for parsing incoming data (text or binary) into meaningful messages specific to the application.

-Go's standard library provides [net/textproto](https://pkg.go.dev/net/textproto) for implementing text protocols (in the style of HTTP, SMTP) in a convenient fashion.
-However, for binary protocols, there is really no consensus on what might be the most generic way for dividing a long stream of bytes into discrete messages.
+While Go's standard library offers a convenient framework for handling text-based protocols (like HTTP and SMTP) with [net/textproto](https://pkg.go.dev/net/textproto), there's no widely agreed-upon approach for dividing a long stream of bytes into discrete messages.

-## Message format
+## Length-Prefix Framing

-[binproto](https://github.com/onur1/binproto) internally implements a streaming state machine borrowed from the [hypercore wire protocol](https://dat-ecosystem-archive.github.io/how-dat-works/#wire-protocol).
+Internally, binproto leverages a streaming state machine inspired by the [hypercore wire protocol](https://dat-ecosystem-archive.github.io/how-dat-works/#wire-protocol).
 Over the wire each message is packed in the following format:

 ```
 ╔──────────────────────────────────────────────╗